Senate District 8

 In addition to state funding sources, we are so fortunate in Sacramento to have great federal representatives, Congressman Ami Bera and Congresswoman Doris Matsui.
 Our office has partnered with both representatives to support their efforts to secure federal funding for the district.

-Here are a few highlights of federal funding allocated to projects in Senate District 8, as a result of their hard work and our collective partnerships:
+A few highlights of federal funding allocated to projects in Senate District 8, because of their hard work and our collective partnerships are:

 - $17.8 million allocation to La Familia Counseling Center from the federal government’s Environmental and Climate Justice Community Change Program to address climate challenges and reduce pollution while further strengthening communities;